 Texas is known for a lot of things, but beaches are rarely top of many people’s list.
-Indeed many people overlook the excellent beaches that are located along the Texas shoreline.
+However, the Texas shoreline is dotted with sandy gems.

 The closest and most popular beaches to Houston are those located on the island of Galveston, the gem of the Gulf Coast.
 This thin sliver of land is accessible via a ferry ride across the bay.
 Galveston is not only popular for its golden beaches but also for the many family attractions located in the area.
 Despite the resort’s popularity, it never seems to suffer from overcrowding as there are more than 32 miles of beaches to choose from.
 Kemah’s Boardwalk is a delight with restaurants and carnival overlooking the bay.
 Nearby Katy’s claim to fame includes some of the country’s best outlet shopping.